 5.5 Let the press know about the roundup

 Don’t forget to email journalists about the roundup as this kind of article gets easily noticed in the media.
-You can get one step further and send them the pdf with conclusions so they can create quite easy the press article.
+You can get one step further and send them the pdf with conclusions to create quite easily the press article.
 Also, you may send a press release with the conclusions of the roundup.

-I’ve asked several participants to the roundup what is their opinion on the roundup and what tips they have for expert roundup creators.
+I’ve asked several participants to round up their opinion on the roundup and what tips they have for expert roundup creators.

 What has worked for me in terms of creating an expert roundup consist of the following:

-- Find an emotional topic that will get the reader’s attention or a hot topic that is relevant to your industry
+- Find an emotional topic that will get the reader’s attention or a hot topic relevant to your industry.

-- Determine who are the experts in your industry that you can reach out to and actually contact via email, phone, etc.
+- Determine who the experts in your industry can reach out to and contact via email, phone, etc.

 - Reach out to those experts.
 Try to ask double or triple the amount of experts as all of them will not respond.
 Follow-up at least 2-3 times to get a response.

-- In the pitch to the expert, let them know about other experts that could potentially be in the roundup (these are the ones you asked).
+- In the pitch to the expert, let them know about other experts that could potentially be in the roundup (these are the ones you asked for).
 This may entice the expert to provide their feedback as well.
 Give them a deadline for when they need to provide their responses.
-Make the expert feel special in the pitch and their opinion is valuable.
-Lastly, let the expert know you will link back to them in your post.
+Make the expert feel special in the pitch, and their opinion is valuable.
+Lastly, let the expert knowledge you will link back to them in your post.

 - Compile all of the expert advice, use it in a blog post or create an infographic like what I did here: https://www.pinterest.com/pin/392376186262182285/

-- Once the content is completed, publish the content, and email each expert the finished piece and ask them to share it on their social media channels and anywhere they feel necessary.
-The more readers are the better!
+- Once the content is completed, publish the content, email each expert the finished piece and ask them to share it on their social media channels and anywhere they feel necessary.
+The more readers are, the better!

-When done correctly, expert roundup posts can really help you and your blog stand out.
+When done correctly, expert roundup posts can help you, and your blog stands out.
 Above all else, they can provide a ton of value to your readers and blog followers.

-Now will have an amazing piece of content that you, the experts, and your audience will love – and will love to share.
+Now will have a fantastic piece of content that you, the experts, and your audience will love – and will love to share.

-When you’re starting out, writing great content isn’t enough to get noticed.
-Use expert roundups to make yourself noticed and establish great relations with folks in your niche.
-Now that you introduced yourself to the experts you may create interviews and keep them connected.
+When you’re starting, writing great content isn’t enough to get noticed.
+Use expert roundups to make yourself seen and establish excellent relations with folks in your niche.
+Now that you introduced yourself to the experts, you may create interviews and keep them connected.